httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Set-Cookie: __Secure-SID=12345; Domain=site.example
 ~~~

-Whereas the following `Set-Cookie` header field would be accepted:
+Whereas the following `Set-Cookie` header field would be accepted if set from a secure origin
+(e.g. "https://site.example/"), and rejected otherwise:

 ~~~ example
 Set-Cookie: __Secure-SID=12345; Domain=site.example; Secure